menelik7/Bamazon/README.md

 ###### At Startup

-When the Supervisor starts the app, he will be given the opportunity to choose from a list of menu options: `View Product Sales by Department`, `Create New Department`, or `Exit`.
+The supervisor will be given the opportunity to choose from a list of menu options: `View Product Sales by Department`, `Create New Department`, or `Exit`.

 ![Image of Supervisor Menu Options](https://menelik7.github.io/Bamazon/images/SupervisorView1.PNG "Supervisor Menu Options")

 ###### View Product Sales by Department

-If the Supervisor choses to view the product sales, the app joins the entire `departments` table with the `product_sales` column from the `products` table.
+If the supervisor choses to view the product sales, the app joins the entire `departments` table with the `product_sales` column from the `products` table.
 It then DYNAMICALLY calculates the store's profit for each item (product_sales - over_head_cost) and pushes the values into a new `total_profit` column.
 This new column finally gets pushed into the object array of our aforementioned joined table and gets printed to our console window.
 The `total_profit` column is not part of our database.

 ![Image of Departments Database View](https://menelik7.github.io/Bamazon/images/departmentsDatabase.PNG "Departments Database View")
 ![Image of Products Database View](https://menelik7.github.io/Bamazon/images/productsDatabase.PNG "Products Database View")